violayang/oci_agent_adk/readme.md

     >> Reference link goes here ....

 ### MCP Client -
->> Support for MCP client is available on ADK through installation of 'oci-2.154.1+preview.1.228'
+>> Support for MCP client is now available on ADK
 >> A sample code for MCP based agent can be found under /src/agents/getinsights.py

 ### Getting started with OCI Agents in 2 step :